 - set oven to 350F

-- Butter a 9 inch cast iron skillet.
+- Butter a 9 or 10 inch cast iron skillet.

 - Whisk together the melted butter, sugars, and almond butter until smooth and creamy.

 - Stir in the flour and salt, and then fold in the chocolate chips.
 I like to reserve a few to poke into the top of the batter before it bakes.